National Optician's Practical Examination

 The National Commission of State Opticianry Regulatory Boards (NCSORB) which is a non-profit organization representing state licensing boards developed the National Optician’s Practical Examination.

-The Examination is comprised of two examinations: 1) Spectacles only that includes a multiple choice and skill examination; and 2) Spectacles and Contact Lens examination that includes a multiple-choice and skill examination for both examination components.
+The National Optician’s Practical Examination is comprised of two examinations: 1) Spectacles only that includes a multiple choice and skill examination; and 2) Spectacles and Contact Lens examination that includes a multiple-choice and skill examination for both examination components.

-Depending on specific State licensing requirements, candidates may be required to take only the Spectacles examination or both the Spectacles and Contact Lens examinations, or just the Spectacles examination.
+Depending on specific State licensing requirements, candidates may be required to take only the Advanced Spectacles Examination, or both the Spectacles and Contact Lens examinations, or just the Spectacles examination.